 The Directors of the Commission comprise the Secretary and the Commissioners.
-Sarah Teer was appointed Secretary and Accounting Officer on 1 July 2020 until 31 December 2023, Susan Senior was appointed Interim Accounting Officer from January 2024 until 3 May 2024, when the new Secretary, Ralph Roche, was appointed.
+Ralph Roche was appointed Secretary and Accounting Officer on 3 May 2024.

 ROLE OF THE CHAIR OF THE PARADES COMMISSION

 The Chair is required to attend and chair Commission meetings, ensuring that these meetings are at appropriate intervals.
 The Chair must develop policy and provide strategic direction to the Commission to enable the effective and efficient performance of its statutory duties.
 The Chair must ensure personal and corporate compliance with the Code of Practice for Members of the Commission.
 The Chair must accept corporate responsibility for ensuring that the Commission complies with any statutory or administrative requirements for its use of public resources (including the promotion of regularity, propriety and value for money).
 The Chair shall assess the effectiveness and performance of the individual members of the Commission and report those assessments to the NIO.